Racial Inclusion Training for Staff

 Note:

-- Scenarios used in this session can be tailored to reflect issues raised by your staff or students, or based on recurring themes identified by ACEN facilitators in school settings.
+• Scenarios used in this session can be tailored to reflect issues raised by your staff or students, or based on recurring themes identified by ACEN facilitators in education settings.

 Format: Group workshop